Apply or download and complete the application form

 Questions or more information?
 Contact Stacey Alston at 404.377.1315.

-To apply for the Morning Garden program, download the application form
+To apply for the Morning Garden program, either apply or download and complete the application form

 Sondi Eugene was raised in rural New Jersey.
 She later moved to Louisiana to attend Grambling State University.
 Sondi received her Waldorf certificate in early childhood education from Sunbridge College in 2004 and she became certified in the Lifeways Early Childhood and Human Development Program in 2009.
 Sondi has been teaching at WSA since 2000.
 She helped develop and now teaches the Afternoon kindergarten class, as well as two days of the Morning Garden Program.
 Sondi enjoys hiking, bike rides, cooking, crafts, and singing.
 She has two children, both of whom attended WSA since kindergarten and are now high school students at Academe of the Oaks.